stefangordon/dbn-upper-bound/PROVENANCE.md

 The additional formalization was drafted with Claude Code assistance and reviewed with Astra.
 Review corrected normalization and forward-time comments, distinguished continuous assumptions from finite certificates, and preserved the original main theorem's premise structure.
-Automated review is not external peer review.

-Earlier campaign records are preserved in the originating research workspace, outside this standalone package.
-They are not mathematical inputs.
-The preparation record identifies the original revision and an archived copy of the previous package.
-No transcripts, credentials, virtual environments, or compiled Lean dependencies are included in the release.

 ## External material